Read René Descartes with voice, context, and method in the same frame.

 Descartes’ invention of the Cartesian coordinate system revolutionized the field of mathematics by bridging algebra and geometry and paving the way for calculus.

-- The method or style of argument: René Descartes's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.
+- The method or style of argument: René Descartes' influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.

-- The modern question the figure still sharpens: René Descartes's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.
+- The modern question the figure still sharpens: René Descartes' influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.

 - Which distinction inside René Descartes is easiest to miss when the topic is explained too quickly?